A1 motorway (Romania)

 The A1 motorway (Autostrada A1) is a partially built motorway in Romania, planned to connect Bucharest with the Banat and Crișana regions in the western part of the country and the rest of Europe.
-When completed it will be 581 kilometers long and it will span the country on the approximative south-east to west direction.
-The motorway starts in the western part of Bucharest and connects the following major cities: Pitești, Sibiu, Deva, Timișoara, Arad, reaching Hungary's M43 motorway near Nădlac.
-As the motorway is built along the Trans-European Transport Networks Rhine-Danube Corridor the construction receives 85% funding from the European Union.
+When completed it will be 581 kilometres long, spanning the country from south-east to west.
+The motorway starts in the western part of Bucharest and connects the following cities: Pitești, Sibiu, Deva, Timișoara, Arad, connecting with Hungary's M43 motorway near Nădlac.
+As the motorway is built along the Trans-European Transport Networks Rhine-Danube Corridor its construction receives 85% funding from the European Union.
 The road is part of the proposed Via Carpatia route.

-As of June 2025, the combined length of the opened sections totals 487 kilometers, with all the remaining sections under construction.
-The parts of the motorway currently in service include the Bucharest – Curtea de Arges section (140 km), the Boița – Holdea section (188 km), and the Margina – Nădlac section (158.8 km).
+As of June 2025, the combined length of the opened sections totals 487 kilometres, with all the remaining sections under construction.
+The parts of the motorway currently in service include Bucharest – Curtea de Arges (140 km), Boița – Holdea (188 km) and Margina – Nădlac (158.8 km).